tock/tock/doc/Compilation.md

 #### Fixed Address Loading

-Unfortunately, not all compilers support ePIC.
-As of August 2023, LLVM and riscv-gcc both do not support ePIC.
+Unfortunately, not all compilers support FDPIC.
+As of August 2023, LLVM and riscv-gcc both do not support FDPIC.
 This complicates running Tock processes, but Tock supports an alternative method using fixed addresses.
 This method works by compiling Tock processes for fixed addresses in both flash and RAM (as typical embedded compilation would do) and then processes are placed in flash so that they match their fixed flash address and the kernel sets their RAM region so their RAM addresses match.
 While this simplifies compilation, ensuring that those addresses are properly met involves several components.

 ##### Fixed Address TBF Header